 Each of these brewing methods has its own quirks.
-But this is neither yet another set of detailed instructions on making pour-over coffee nor rant about various filter coffee machines’ failings.
+But this is neither yet another set of detailed instructions on making pour-over coffee nor a rant about various filter coffee machines’ failings.

 At the same time, I’ll put a bit of a professional spin on some colloquial terms and make the fine art of brewing coffee feel as easy as a Sunday morning.

 That means getting into grind consistency, quantities and dosages.
 Getting up close and personal with coffee beans and filter paper.
 Don’t worry.
-I’ll keep it short and sweet and tackle typical problems.
+I’ll keep it short and sweet and tackle common problems.
 Ready?
 Let’s do this!

 A Guide to Brewing with a Filter

 Quick confession.
-There’s a sneaky subtext to that heading – that filters are the best way to brew coffee.
+There’s a sneaky subtext to that heading – that coffee filters are the best way to brew coffee.
 While you can, of course, also use a French Press or Karlsbad drip-brewing pot, these are cruder implements.
 The downside to a French Press is that it entails full immersion, while the Karlsbader pot’s porcelain strainer is the very opposite of fine.

-Aside from the more painstaking pour-over infusion process and a drip-coffee machine’s electrical cord, these devices do the exact same job – provide support for a paper or fabric filter packed with coffee grounds.
+Aside from the more painstaking pour-over infusion process and a drip-coffee machine’s electrical cord, both devices do the exact same job – provide support for a paper, metal or fabric filter packed with coffee grounds.

-- Prepare the dripper to ensure perfect extraction (i.e. rinse before use)
+Prepare the dripper to ensure perfect extraction (i.e. rinse before use)

-- Be careful to get the water temperature right (205 degrees Fahrenheit)
+Be careful to get the water temperature right (205 degrees Fahrenheit)

 How Much Ground Coffee do I Need per Cup?

-What is the Ideal Steep Time?
+What’s the Ideal Steep Time?